A variety of incredibly talented African American catchers have played in the MLB since baseball was integrated back in 1947.

 Moller is an excellent catcher and he currently has the highest likelihood of anyone in becoming the next African American catcher to break into the big leagues.

-As of early 2023, Moller was playing for the Rangers' single-A team, the Down East Wood Ducks out of Kinston, NC.
+As of early 2024, Moller was playing for the Rangers' A+ team, the Hickory Crawdads based out of Hickory, NC.

 Fingers crossed we will see him in the big leagues soon!